 I close the paper with a brief account of recent rights-based legislation in India.
 The National Rural Employment Guarantee Act guarantees every rural household a minimum of employment and is a crucial instrumental step in policy geared toward ending poverty in India.
 It falls short of guaranteeing a right to work, but serves a crucial instrumental role in guaranteeing other capability-rights and provides an institutional ground for duties of assistance.

 Collison, Scott, "Grassroots Poverty and Grassroots Human Rights: Grounding Theory in Practice" (2011).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 242.

 Creative Commons License